-Automated video analysis in legislative research
+Automated video analysis in legislative research (2018-2022)

-In a broader sense, the aim of the project is to study the potential of automated video analysis for political research.
+I am currently heading a research project at the Collaborative Research Center 884 “The Political Economy of Reforms” at the University of Mannheim together with Thomas Gschwend and Rainer Stiefelhagen.
+The project aims to study the potential of automated video analysis for political research.
 We hope to contribute to the broadening of the methods portfolio in the social sciences that is currently under way.
-As audio and video data are increasingly ubiquitous and easily accessible in the digital age, it is important that political science is equipped with the necessary tools to make sense of such data.
+As audio and video data are increasingly ubiquitous and easily accessible in the digital age, it is important that the social sciences are equipped with the necessary tools to make sense of such data.